Oghma-Infinium/Fahluaan/README.md

 ## Contact

-Please check the [FAQ](NEEDS LINK) first if you have any issues. **PLEASE DO NOT DM ME ON DISCORD.** If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support.
+Please check the [FAQ](LINK) first if you have any issues. **PLEASE DO NOT DM ME ON DISCORD.** If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support.

 ## Credits and Thanks

 - _YOU_ for reading this.
-- Bingus for ENB tweaking, asset editing, mod page screenshots, and branding art for Arisen (Logo, Banner, and Splash).
+- Bingus for ENB tweaking, asset editing, mod page screenshots, and branding art for Fahluaan (Logo, Banner, and Splash).
-- Ylikollikas for a significant amount of help with the original versions of Arisen and the Special Attacks System.
+- Ylikollikas for the original Special Attack system that was used in Arisen.
-- Curly for Ascensio as it helped me a lot when originally starting development.
+- Curly for the original iteration of Ascensio that provided me a baseline to work off of.
 - iAmMe for helping me with the CK, documentation, and general WJ related things.
 - Chanka and fray for their help with moderation, playtesting, and documentation.
-- AnnieDOS, Felivarth, Izol, Maelstrom, Roxiie, SamsyTheUnicorn, and Vigo for their time and effort playtesting, providing feedback, and miscellaneous help.
+-  A Helping Hand, AnnieDOS, Felivarth, Izol, Maelstrom, Roxiie, and Vigo for their time and effort playtesting, providing feedback, and miscellaneous help.
 - [Jolly Co-Operators](https://discord.gg/jolly-coop) and Cacophony for their wonderful community that inspired me to start modding more.
 - JustThatKing, jdsmith2816, and Total for their feedback on graphics and other things.
 - Noggog for Mutagen and the xEdit team for xEdit and their tools.